 Vaccinations (CSR 11.35 (e))

-An appointing authority may grant time off without loss of pay, annual leave, or sick leave to an employee in order to receive a COVID-19 vaccination or recover from the side effects of receiving the COVID-19 vaccine, provided such leave shall not exceed 4 hours for each occurrence.
+An Appointing Authority may grant time off without loss of pay, annual leave, or sick leave to receive a COVID-19 vaccine or recover from the side effects of receiving the COVID-19 vaccine, provided such leave shall not exceed four hours for each occurrence.
 If vaccine side effects last longer than four hours, accrued sick leave will be required for additional time off.

 Families First Coronavirus Response Act

 For absences between April 1, 2020 through December 31, 2020, The Families First Coronavirus Response Act (FFCRA) , required the University, to provide paid leave for specified reasons related to the COVID-19 pandemic under the Emergency Paid Sick Leave Act (EPSLA) and the Emergency Family and Medical Leave Expansion Act (EFMLA).
 Eligible employees who were unable to work, including unable to telework because the employee:

 - Was subject to a Federal, State, or local quarantine or isolation order related to COVID-19;

 - Had been advised by a health care provider to self-quarantine related to COVID-19;

 - Was experiencing COVID-19 symptoms and is seeking a medical diagnosis;